adityasolanki205/Intro-to-Apache-Beam/.ipynb_checkpoints/README-checkpoint.md

 # Intro to Apache Beam
 This is a **Introduction to Apache Beam using Python** Repository.
 Here we will try to learn basics of Apache Beam to create **Batch** and **Streaming** pipelines.
-We will follow the learn step by step how to create a pipeline and what are the outputs after each phase.
+We will learn step by step how to create a pipeline and what are the outputs after each phase.
 To establish that we will try to create simple pipeline to calculate the mean of two columns in a CSV file.

 1. **Introduction to Apache Beam Model**
 2. **Basic Codes**